LukeShortCloud/rootpages/src/programming/python.rst

    int, Integer, A whole number.
    float, Float, A decimal number. bool, Boolean, "A true or false value.
 This can be a ``1`` or ``0``, or it can be ``True`` or ``False``." list, List, An array of values of any data type.
-This is more flexbile than an array. tuple, Tuple, "A read-only list that cannot be modified." arr, Array, A collection of values that have the same data type.
-This is more memory efficent than a list. dict, Dictionary, "A list of nested variables of any data type."
+This is more flexible than an array. tuple, Tuple, "A read-only list that cannot be modified." arr, Array, A collection of values that have the same data type.
+This is more memory efficient than a list. dict, Dictionary, "A list of nested variables of any data type."

 Variables defined outside of a function are global variables.
 Although